pzaino/thecrowler/doc/email-crawling-design.md

 - `source_type: email` declares intent.
 A recognized retrieval scheme may help validation, but should not silently turn an unrelated source into email.
 - The endpoint contains no password, OAuth token, or client secret.
-- `auth.credential_ref` resolves through the project's secret mechanism.
-Secret material must not be persisted in source status, checkpoints, logs, events, or indexed documents.
+- `auth.credential_ref` resolves through the process-wide `email.credentials`
+  map in `config.yaml`.
+Environment interpolation or the remote configuration distribution system can provide the credential values; secret material must not be persisted in source status, checkpoints, logs, events, or indexed documents.
 - Mailbox inclusion/exclusion, retrieval mode, TLS requirements, timeouts, and resource limits are typed fields, not provider-specific arbitrary maps where avoidable.